konkret-wallet/konkret-wallet/README.md

 - Install the Redux Devtools extension.
 - Open the Redux DevTools extension and check the "Use custom (local) server" checkbox in the Remote DevTools Settings, using the default server configuration (host `localhost`, port `8000`, secure connection checkbox unchecked).

 Then run the command `yarn devtools:redux` with a development build installed in a browser.
-This will enable you to use the Redux DevTools extension to inspect MetaMask.
+This will enable you to use the Redux DevTools extension to inspect.

 To create a development build and run both of these tools simultaneously, run `yarn start:dev`.